hello-robot/stretch_tutorials/getting_started/safety_guide.md

 Stretch is an open platform with user-modifiable and user-extensible hardware and software.
 User changes to the hardware or software can entail serious risks.
 For example, when shipped, the robot has conservative settings that restrict its speed and the forces it applies to reduce the risks associated with the robot.
 By modifying the robot, users could enable the robot to move at unsafe speeds and apply unsafe forces.
 As another example, improper electrical connections could result in a fire.

-**Researchers who choose to modify or extend the robot’s hardware or software do so at their own risk, and should be careful to understand the implications of their modifications or extensions.
+**Researchers who choose to modify or extend the robot’s hardware or software do so at their own risk and should be careful to understand the implications of their modifications or extensions.
 Changes to the robot could result in dangerous situations that cause injury or death.**

 ## Additional Risks